Steve Lindsey: Producer, publisher and songwriter

 He left Perry to produce Leonard Cohen's album The Future, and four Aaron Neville albums at A&M, including The Grand Tour and Soulful Christmas.
-He later produced a song “Just Walk Away”, from Celine Dion's album, The Color of My Love.
+He later produced a song “Just Walk Away”, from Celine Dion's album, The Colour of My Love.
 He executive produced Leonard Cohen's Tower of Song album, for A&M, which included performances by Peter Gabriel, Willie Nelson, Trisha Yearwood, Aaron Neville and Elton John.
-For Elton John’s Duets album, he produced songs "Born To Lose" by Elton John and Leonard Cohen, as well as “I'm Your Puppet" by Elton John and Paul Young.
+For Elton John’s Duets album, he produced songs "Born To Lose" by Elton John and Leonard Cohen, as well as "I'm Your Puppet" by Elton John and Paul Young.
 In 1997, he produced Guster’s album Goldfly, and in 2005, produced Chris Botti’s breakthrough album A Thousand Kisses Deep.

 In 1994, he started Blotter Music with Windswept, a publishing company in Los Angeles California.
 Through Blotter, he published, signed and developed an array of talent, including Bridget Benenate ("Breakaway" sung by Kelly Clarkson), Mickey Avalon, Mike Elizondo and Benji Hughes.
 During that time, Lindsey also taught Dr. Dre piano and music theory for four years.

 In 2004, he started West Side Independent publishing, one of the four sides of the Independent Publishing Group, with Cameron Strang.
 They signed and developed J.R.
 Rotem, Bruno Mars and Brody Brown.
 Brown and Mars later wrote the songs "Grenade" and "Fuck You".
-Cameron Strang has since become Chairman and CEO of Warner Chappell Music with whom Lindsey has exclusive joint ventures: Thou Art The Hunger and Mod Junkie.
+Cameron Strang has since become chairman and CEO of Warner Chappell Music with whom Lindsey has exclusive joint ventures: Thou Art The Hunger and Mod Junkie.
 To date, Lindsey has sold over 100 million records as a publisher.

 Lindsey wrote and produced the song, "Welcome to Burlesque", performed by Cher in the Screen Gems movie Burlesque (2010).

+Currently, Steve has a venture with Hans Zimmer and Steve Kofsky at Remote Control Productions.
+His labels A-Tone Recordings and El Dorado have 150 high quality albums that have been licensed thousands of times and are distributed exclusively through Extreme Music.

 Music supervision and teaching

-Lindsey supervised the Aaron Ryder films, My One and Only, House at the End of the Street and M.U.D.
+Lindsey supervised the Aaron Ryder films, My One and Only, House at the End of the Street, M.U.D., and "The Founder".

 He taught a music supervision class at UCLA, and is a professor at Loyola Marymount University.
 He also lectures at the Musician's Institute, in Los Angeles.

 He resides in Beverly Hills, California.